-Nowadays free Wi-Fi is available almost everywhere – in Cafe’s, Hotels, Offices – and even in the streets and general public places.
-Who does not get tempted to use free WiFi to check their mail and social media updates?
+Nowadays, free Wi-Fi is available almost everywhere – in cafes, Hotels, and Offices – and even in the streets and general public places.
+Who is not tempted to use free WiFi to check their mail and social media updates?
 Well, today, we will see the dangers of free public WiFi hotspots, most of which you probably already know.

 Dangers of free WiFi

 The main risk of using free public WiFi is the potential for cybercriminals to compromise the network and intercept your data.
 This can lead to identity theft, financial fraud, and malware installation.
 Always ensure a secure, encrypted connection to protect your sensitive information while using public Internet access.